RobBallasiw/library-chatbot/README.md

 # Library Chatbot

-A web-based chatbot for library assistance using Ollama.
+A web-based chatbot for library assistance using Ollama for localhost and Groq for live deployment.

 ## Prerequisites